Suzuki Swace hybrid boot space & seating

 Rear-seat occupants get their own air vents, which is a nice touch, while things are just as comfortable for those in the front.
 Much like the Corolla, the driving position is good and the seats comfortable and supportive.

 The Corolla Touring Sports has a quoted boot space of 598 litres, while the Swace has a near-identical figure of 596 litres.
-It's not quite clear how this difference arises, but what is clear is there's plenty of space on offer.
+It's not quite clear how this difference arises, but what is clear is there's plenty of space.
 It falls short of a Skoda Octavia estate, for example, but should still prove practical.
 The rear seats fold flat enough to slide items all the way to the end of the increased load space; total volume in this configuration is 1,232 litres.

 In This Review